SustainableCommunityDevelopmentHub/hugo_site/content/videos/2021/06/10/pumps.html.md

 a.
 Priming a water pump means to remove all the air from the system.
 Water pumps need to be primed before use.
 b.
 Involves filling the pump system with water usually through a designated port called the prime plug or prime opening.
 c.
 This website explains the process in more detail: https://inspectapedia.com/water/Prime_The_Well_Pump.php
 d.
+Good additional video about priming troubleshooting:
+<iframe width="560" height="315" src="https://www.youtube.com/watch?v=HTijuouVtoo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Good additional video about priming troubleshooting: https://www.youtube.com/watch?v=HTijuouVtoo  NOTE: It is not recommended to prime pump while running, as shown in this video.
+NOTE: It is not recommended to prime pump while running, as shown in this video.

 ### 2. Leaking gasket or seal issue
 ### 3. Broken / damaged parts